 The LTP costs around $150, which is the cost of the books that will be read during the three courses.
 Other than the cost for books, there is no additional cost to participate in the program.
 Limited scholarships are available.

-The LTP is designed for men and is open to any who are willing to take on the commitments to complete the program.
-That said, to provide personal attention, the cohort size for each program is limited to a max of six students.
-Therefore, an application must be submitted to be accepted into the program (Preference given to GBC Covenant Members).
 The program is a big commitment, and we ask all students to attend each class and complete any work required outside of class time.
 In other words, please count the cost as you consider submitting an application.

-Application acceptance opens Sunday, 7/13 and will close on Monday, 8/4.
-Lord willing, the plan is notify of acceptance status no later than Friday, 8/8.
+Lord willing, the plan is notify of acceptance status no later than Friday, 8/7.

 The Leadership Training Program provided the opportunity to not only learn theology, but also its practice in an enriched environment of shared perspectives from peers and instructors.
 The experiences the instructors brought to bear on our learning were particularly enlightening, and it all contributed to a fuller understanding of how spiritually-healthy and well-trained leaders are necessary for the feeding and caring of God‘s people.